yevgenim/Blockchain_Project5/Readme.md

 Udacity Blockchain Nanodegree - Project5

 ## Getting Started
-The follwong describes the details of the packages used and the migration info on Rinkeby network.
+The follwong describes the details of the packages used and the migration info on Rinkeby network

 ## Prerequisites - Package used and versions
     * Truffle,                   version:  v5.0.0